python/cpython/Doc/library/tempfile.rst

 Also, all the user-callable functions now take additional arguments which allow direct control over the location and name of temporary files.
-It is no longer necessary to use the global *tempdir* and *template* variables.
+It is no longer necessary to use the global *tempdir* variable.
 To maintain backward compatibility, the argument order is somewhat odd; it is recommended to use keyword arguments for clarity.